bbauska/Anti-Project2025/anti.md

 list of top priorities for CRA in a second Trump term.
 ‘Christian nationalism’ is one of the bullet points.”
 [Politico, 2/20/24]

-Vought has close ties to Christian nationalist William Wolfe, who has advocated for overturning same-sex marriage, ending abortion, and reducing access to contraceptives.
+<p>Vought has close ties to Christian nationalist William Wolfe, who has advocated for overturning
+same-sex marriage, ending abortion, and reducing access to contraceptives.
 “Vought has a close affiliation with Christian nationalist William Wolfe, a former Trump administration official who has advocated for overturning same-sex marriage, ending abortion and reducing access to contraceptives.”
-[Politico, 2/20/24]
+[Politico, 2/20/24]</p>

-Project 2025 centers religion and marriage as the building blocks of a healthy society.
-“On what makes a good society: ‘These are the mediating institutions that serve as the building blocks of any healthy society.
+<p>Project 2025 centers religion and marriage as the building blocks of a healthy society.
+“On what
+makes a good society: ‘These are the mediating institutions that serve as the building blocks of any healthy society.
 Marriage.
 Family.
 Work.
 Church.
 School.
 Volunteering.’”
-[Foreword, Project 2025, accessed 7/17/24]
+[Foreword, Project 2025, accessed 7/17/24]</p>

-Project 2025 integrates and Prioritizes Faith Based Initiatives into “all of the Agency’s programs”.
+<p>Project 2025 integrates and Prioritizes Faith Based Initiatives into “all of the Agency’s programs”.
 “The next conservative Administration must champion the core American value of religious freedom, which correlates significantly with poverty reduction, economic growth, and peace.
 It should train all USAID staff on the connection between religious freedom and development; integrate it into all of the